 Be a part of the community at CFCR by volunteering!
 You can apply to be a host and pitch your show idea --- OR you can be a part of the CFCR Army of Volunteers!

-You could be the host of one of our existing daily/weekly programs (like Green Eggs & Ham, The Buzz or The Swing Shift), or you can pitch your own idea for a show to CFCR Program Director Jay Allen.
-You can contact Jay at the station at (306) 664-6678 or by emailing email@example.com.Your friends and neighbours will envy you.
-You may even be featured here, for all the world to see!
-It’s fun and it helps both the station and the community-at-large.
+You could be the host of one of our existing daily/weekly programs (like Green Eggs & Ham, The Buzz, The Swing Shift, etc), or you can pitch your own idea for a show to CFCR Program Director Jay Allen.
+You can contact Jay at the station by calling 306-664-6678 or by emailing firstname.lastname@example.org.
+Your friends and neighbours will envy you, and you may even be featured here, for all the world to see--or--hear--or whatever!